bonchae/msda-workshop/README.md

 4. To launch the Streamlit web app, type `streamlit run forecasting/app.py`.
 By default, the app will show performance metrics and a forecast plot for each of the two models.
 Additionally, you may view the raw forecast data by clicking a checkbox.

+## Additional Ideas
+The goals of this workshop go beyond the single live session.
+I wanted to walk through a typical project workflow to demonstrate some potentially new techniques and explain a Data Scientist's thought process.
+However, I also wanted to provide a launching pad for your own forecasting project, which would give you invaluable hands-on experience and a code repository to show off throughout your job search.
+While you can't copy this repo and claim it as your work, I've provided some ideas below for how you can make it your own:
+* **Different Target Variable**: Pick a different field from the raw data to use as your target to forecast.
+* **Forecast Per Car Category**: Expand the current functionality to forecast for each car_category and store/display the results.
+* **Change Goals**: Think of a new business goal for forecasting this data and modify the code to achieve it.
+* **Model Tuning**: Spend some time researching the two models and then build a Grid Search or Cross Validation system to fine-tune their hyperparameters.
+* **Feature Engineering**: Apply more robust feature engineering, using lags, differences, and rolling window functions on the various data features and evaluating their impact on the models.
+* **Code Best Practices**: Exercise some coding best practices by adding logging, function documentation, and error handling to the existing code.
+* **Different Models**: Experiment with model types other than Prophet and XGBoost to see if you can beat the existing forecast performance.
+* **Web App**: Embellish the web app with additional features (plots/data, filters, buttons, etc) or aesthetics (formatting, design).

+Better yet, create your own project from scratch!
+You can follow the same steps outlined in this workshop.
+Find publicly available data online, develop some business requirement ideas, explore with SQL and Python, start building some models, and store it all in your version controlled GitHub repo.